Edit on GitHub Ask developers in the Community

 1Reserved

-2GO device status packet
+2GO device data packet

 3VIN